-In March, I got to spend about five days in Singapore with Marie and I fell in love with the place.
-One of the things I most appreciated about the city was that even though it’s got a population density comparable to New York City with nearly 5 million residents, they make a noticeable effort to protect our planet and create a sustainable city.
-In fact, Singapore snagged a number 2 spot on the 2016 Arcadis Sustainable Cities Index which ranks over 100 cities around the world.
+In March, I got to spend five days in Singapore with Marie and I fell in love with the place.
+One of the things I most appreciated about the city was that they make a noticeable effort to protect our planet and create a sustainable city.
+All this, even though though they have a population density comparable to New York City with nearly 5 million residents!
+In fact, green Singapore snagged a number 2 spot on the 2016 Arcadis Sustainable Cities Index which ranks over 100 cities around the world.

-In addition to the Gardens by the Bay, Singapore hosts many events which bring prominent industry leaders together from around the world to discuss the environmental problems plaguing Singapore and beyond, and possible innovations to solve them.
-Among these enviro-events is the Singaporean International Water Week, Clean EnviroSummit Singapore, and the World Cities Summit, which has attendees representing over 125 countries.
+In addition to the Gardens by the Bay, Singapore hosts many sustainability events.
+These events bring prominent industry leaders together from around the world to discuss the environmental problems plaguing Singapore and beyond.
+Ideally, they can discuss new innovations to solve these issues, too.
+Among these enviro-events are the Singaporean International Water Week, the Clean EnviroSummit Singapore conference, and the World Cities Summit, which has attendees representing over 125 countries.

 In which cities have you found make it easiest to minimize your travel footprint?

 Join the Suitcase Six mailing list and you’ll get access to 3 freebies to help you plan your next adventure!